 I was excited: two films made by women and about motherhood, showing at the Embassy Theatre, just down the road.
-Apron Strings, a New Zealand film written by Shuchi Kothari and Diane Taylor and directed by Sima Urale (with mothers who cook for a living) and Mamma Mia (with a mother wearing a carpenter's apron).
+Apron Strings, a New Zealand film written by Shuchi Kothari and Dianne Taylor and directed by Sima Urale (with mothers who cook for a living) and Mamma Mia (with a mother wearing a carpenter's apron).

 That was my second photograph.
 With a mother crossing the road and people sitting at the celebrated Deluxe cafe next door to the Embassy.
 And yes, it's the same Embassy Theatre where The Return of the King had its premiere in the era when Wellington became known as Wellywood because Peter Jackson and Fran Walsh made the Lord of the Rings trilogy here.